inBeat/inbeat-website/content/top-influencers/tiktok/barbers/australia/_index.md

 ---
-title: Top 10 Barbers TikTok Influencers In Australia In 2023
+title: Top 10 Barbers TikTok Influencers In Australia In 2024
 description: >-
-  Find top barbers TikTok influencers in Australia in 2023.
+  Find top barbers TikTok influencers in Australia in 2024.
 Most popular hashtags: #barber #duet #haircut #fyp.
 platform: TikTok
-hits: 19
+hits: 20
-text_top: Identify the top-rated TikTok accounts on inBeat.
+text_top: Analyze the best TikTok accounts on inBeat.
-text_bottom: Our search engine aggregates 19 TikTok influencers like this in Australia for you to work with.
+text_bottom: Our search engine aggregates 20 TikTok influencers like this in Australia for you to collaborate.
 profiles:
   - username: "jyotibajaj1"
     fullname: >-